joelouthan/Theologicus/src/doctrine-christ-saves/02-the-weight-of-our-sin.md

 >Galatians 3:10 For all who rely on the works of the law are under a curse, because it is written, Everyone who does not do everything written in the book of the law is cursed.

 God has set the standard of righteousness, which is his law.
-Keeping the law does not just mean keeping it from the moment you have known about it but instead keeping it from birth.
+Keeping the law does not just mean keeping it from the moment you have known about it, but instead keeping it from birth.
 For:

 >Psalm 58:3-5 The wicked go astray from the womb;
 >liars wander about from birth.